 What we are going to do is …

 So open your ‘troublesome’ file in VLC, and let it play for a few seconds.
 Then simply press the ‘j’ key on your keyboard.
 This will make VLC play the audio track a bit ahead of the video.
-A single click increases the value by 50 milliseconds only, so unless the ‘gap’ is very small, you will have to press it a few times to get see its effect.
+A single click only increases the value by 50 milliseconds, so unless the ‘gap’ is very small, you will have to press it a few times to see its effect.

-Anyhow, if after pressing ‘j’ key for a few times it worsens the ‘gap’, then it is an indication that you actually have to make VLC play the audio track a bit behind (delay) the video.
+Anyhow, if after pressing the ‘j’ key a few times it worsens the ‘gap’, then it is an indication that you actually have to make VLC play the audio track a bit behind (delay) the video.
 The shortcut key for that is ‘k’.
 Again, to feel its effect, you might have to press it a few times.
-If after doing that it seems to shorten the ‘gap’ then it is an indication that you are on the right track.
+If, after doing that, it seems to shorten the ‘gap’, then it is an indication that you are on the right track.
 So keep doing that until you come up with the perfect sync value.

-So as a general rule, play with ‘j’ and ‘k’ keys, until you find the perfect sync value for that multimedia file.
-Once you have found it, simply take a note of it (note that depending on the file the value could be positive or a negative one.
+So as a general rule, play with the ‘j’ and ‘k’ keys until you find the perfect sync value for that multimedia file.
+Once you have found it, simply take a note of it (note that depending on the file, the value could be positive or a negative one.
 If it is a negative/minus one, then you should enter a minus sign before entering the value in ‘MKVToolNix’, more below) and close VLC.

-Now click on the ‘Browse’ button under ‘Output filename’ field.
+Now click on the ‘Browse’ button under the ‘Output filename’ field.
 Select a location and a file name for the output MKV file.
 Once done, simply click on the ‘Start muxing’ button.
-If everything goes without any errors, try playing the newly saved MKV file and now you should be able to enjoy it without any ‘lip-sync’ issues!.
-Good luck.
+If everything goes without any errors, try playing the newly saved MKV file, and now you should be able to enjoy it without any ‘lip-sync’ issues!